A Legacy of Commitment and Trust

 ScienceLogic is registered in the Cloud Security Alliance’s (CSA) Security, Trust and Assurance Registry.
 CSA provides a comprehensive framework for cloud provider trust and assurance, which is designed to recognize the varying assurance requirements and maturity levels of providers.

-ScienceLogic completed the security and privacy self-assessments based off the CSA’s Cloud Controls Matrix required for CSA Star Level One.
+ScienceLogic completed the security and privacy independent assessments and verification based off the CSA’s Cloud Controls Matrix required for CSA Star Level Two.

 SL1 SaaS – Manage Your Core Business With Confidence